How to Easily Remove Black Bars from Your Video?

 How to Easily Get Rid of Black Bars from Video?

-Removing black bars can be a case-by-case task, depending on the video's content and the bars' origin.
-Below are two robust methods to tackle this issue.
+Removing black bars can be a case-by-case task, depending on whether the bars are baked into the video, added by the player, or caused by a wrong aspect ratio.
+Below are two practical methods to tackle this issue without making the video look stretched.

 Method 1: Using HD Video Converter Factory Pro